opis/json-schema/1.x/structure.md

 `123` - invalid
 {:.alert.alert-danger}

-Some keywords are purely decorative (metadata keywords which just describe the author intent), some are for identifying a document or a subschema, and the rest of them are for validity checks.
+Some keywords are purely decorative, like metadata keywords, which just describe the author intent.
+Others are for identifying a document or a subschema, and the rest of them are for validity checks.
 Usually keywords work independently and there are only a few exceptions.